tugaycay/lyrics-finder/README.md

 - Displays the lyrics on the webpage.
 - Simple and clean design with blue gradient background and responsive layout.

-## How to Run:
-1. Clone the repository.
-2. Set up a Java environment with Spring Boot.
-3. Build and run the Spring Boot application.
-4. Access the application in your web browser.

 ## GitHub Repository:
 [https://github.com/tugaycay/lyrics-finder](https://github.com/tugaycay/lyrics-finder)